Quadratic Equations in Hyperbolic Groups are NP-complete: A family of equations over , for which the Diophantine problem is NP-hard

-So by \cite{KLMT} there is a solution to the bin packing problem.
-Therefore the satisfiability problem for quadratic equations in $G$ is NP-hard.
-On the other hand, Theorem \ref{th:1} implies that this problem is in NP.
-The proof of Theorem \ref{NPhard} is now complete.
+As in \cite{KLMT}, this tiling of a sphere gives a solution to the given bin packing input by filling a disk labellabeled by $[a_1^N,b_1^B]$ with $a_1$-bands. \begin{cor}For such $\zeta$, if $S[\zeta]=1$ has a solution in $\Gamma$, then there a solution to the given bin packing input. \end{cor} \begin{cor}The Diophantine problem for quadratic equations over a non-cyclic torsion-free hyperbolic group, is NP-hard \end{cor} On the other hand, Theorem \ref{th:1} implies that this problem is in NP.
+The proof of Theorem \ref{NPhard} is now complete. \\ \\ {\bf Acknowledgments}

+In conclusion, we thank the referee whose remarks have greatly improved the exposition.
+The first author acknowledges the support by NSF grant DMS-0700811, the fourth author acknowledges the support by EPSRC Grant EP/K016687/1.
+The authors thank Erwin Schr{\"o}dinger International Institute for Mathematical Physics and the program ``Geometry of computation in groups'', where they were able to discuss the results of this paper in April 2014.

 Olga Kharlampovich, (okharlampovich@gmail.com) Dept. Math and Stats, Hunter College, CUNY, 695 Park Avenue New York, NY 10065 USA.

 Atefeh Mohajeri, (at.mohajeri@gmail.com) Dept. Math and Stats, McGill University, 805 Sherbrooke St. W., Montreal, Canada, H3A 0B9.